brian-c-moore/ansible-multi-credential/README.md

 Vault a string as a variable named testserver1_pw
 > ansible-vault encrypt_string --stdin-name ‘testserver1_pw’

-Enter vault password
+Enter vault password.
 Enter the string and do not press enter, press ctrl+d per on screen instructions.
 Output will contain the below text which can be pasted directly into a playbook Sensitive information will not be left in the bash history